jdittrich/userNeedResearchBook/text/allURBook.md

 2.  copy/paste all your data (line by line) from the transcript into the cells
 3.  print it
-4.  cut out each piece of data
+4.  cut out each table cell (=piece of data)
 5.  cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you could remove it from the wall temporarily)
-6.  during analysis you will stick your printed notes on width of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent so you can move the notes around to gradually improve the structure.
+6.  during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can move the notes around to gradually improve the structure.

-####  Word processor
+####  word processor

 1. Create a new document
 2.  paste your transcript into that document